 Made of gold with a weight of 1,394 grams (3 lb 1 oz), it is a national treasure and the only gold crown of Xiongnu Chanyu (a monarch of the Xiongnu ethnicity) found so far.
 The crown has a golden eagle on top and a cap band embossed with a pattern of a sheep and a wolf.
 The eagle stands on the top of the hemispherical crown, watching the battle between the wolf and the sheep.

 Nurosaurus was the largest Asian Cretaceous dinosaur, with a body length of 16 meters (52 feet), a height of 12 meters (39 feet), and a weight of more than 60 tonnes (66 tons).
 It was named after Qagan Lake, where it was discovered.

 The Yunyao Incense Burner

-It is the rarely-seen porcelain of the Yuan Dynasty and has a height of 42.7 centimeters and a caliber of 25.5 centimeters.
-With a straight burner mouth, round drum abdomen, rectangular straight ear on each side of the burner mouth, and three unicorns carved in the neck of the incense burner, this incense burner has very special features and is the "national treasure".
+The Yunyao Incense Burner is a rarely seen porcelain artifact of the Yuan Dynasty (1279–1368) and has a height of 42.7 centimeters (16.8 inches) and a width of 25.5 centimeters (10.0 inches).
+With a straight burner mouth, round drum abdomen, a rectangular straight ear on each side of the burner mouth, and three unicorns carved in its neck, this incense burner has very special features and is a "national treasure".

 The Precious Cultural Relics of the Liao Dynasty

-The Qidan nationality brought the grassland culture to a new peak.
-The great archaeological discoveries of the Liao Dynasty — a large number of precious cultural relics unearthed like gold and silver ware, glass ware, agate ware and lacquer ware — became prominent in the Inner Mongolia Museum.
+The Qidan ethnicity brought Mongolia's grassland culture to a new peak.
+The great archaeological discoveries of the Liao Dynasty (907–1125) — a large number of precious cultural relics unearthed, like gold and silver ware, glass ware, agate ware, and lacquer ware — have become prominent in Inner Mongolia Museum.